 You will see solar installers talking about prices for a 2 kW system, a 5 kW system, and so on… but how can you know which size is right for you?
 Start with this breakdown of vocabulary and terms.
 Check out the average kWh (kilowatt hours) per household and see where your home might fall.
 Then use our interactive calculator to estimate your home solar panel cost based on real numbers for different home solar system sizes.

-Home Solar System Size kW and kWhkW Definition
+- Calculate Home Solar System Size and Cost

 A kW is a unit of power.
 Your home solar system size will be measured in kilowatts (kW).
 You’ve probably seen watts as a measurement on lightbulbs, like 60w or 30w.
 A watt is a relatively small amount of power.
 Each kilowatt is a thousand watts of power.